Zolitūde shopping centre roof collapse: Collapse

 Eyewitnesses said that at around 16:21 a fire alarm was set off and there were announcements made that the store should be evacuated.
-Security personnel verified this to be related to welding construction in the basement.
-It was later reported that the owner of the company which had installed the alarm said that it was designed to detect fire emergencies.
-He said it is unlikely that the alarm was set off by dust from the roof starting to collapse, as it was set off near water pipes in the basement.
+It was later reported that the owner of the company which had installed the alarm said that it was unlikely that it was set off by dust from the roof starting to collapse, as it was set off near water pipes in the basement.
 The store's security verified that there was no fire and therefore did not carry out an evacuation, but rather treated it as a false alarm and called a technician to turn it off.
 The building collapsed shortly after the technician arrived and he was not able to verify why the alarm had gone off.
 A board member of "Maxima Latvija" said that security had followed protocol, which was not to evacuate if there was no visible danger.
 According to some reports, the smaller shops in the retail centre, unlike Maxima, were evacuated and closed.
 Many customers, however, stayed in the supermarket, encouraged by the calm demeanor of Maxima's employees.
 Some employees of the smaller shops also started returning to their workplaces after being told by security that it was a false alarm.
+Security personnel verified the alarm to be related to welding construction in the basement.

 The roof caved in at 17:41 local time.
 Because the collapse occurred during peak shopping hours, it was suspected that at least a hundred people may have been in the supermarket during the incident.
 Eyewitnesses said the roof collapsed over the checkout counters, where many people were waiting to pay, and over the dairy, alcoholic beverage and household chemicals sections.
 This was confirmed by police who released a map based on CCTV footage just before the collapse.
-It was later reported that the collapse started over counters 6, 7 and 8.
+It was later reported that the collapse started over checkout counters 6, 7 and 8.
 There were more than 50 employees and an uncertain number of customers in the smaller shops in the retail centre, most of whom were able to escape before rescuers arrived.
 Most of the supermarket lost electrical power due to damage caused by the collapse, which resulted in the main door locking and trapping several people inside; they had to break the glass to escape.